rusticlion/Manastorm/manastorm_codebase_dump.md

         -- Draw the elliptical orbit paths (only need to do this once, e.g., during the 'back' pass) if layer == "back" then
+            -- Clear stale casting arc data if this slot is not currently in an active casting phase if not slot.active or (slot.castTime or 0) == 0 or slot.progress >= (slot.castTime or 0) then
+                slot._castArcActive = false
+            end

             local shouldDrawOrbit = false
             local orbitColor = {0.5, 0.5, 0.5, 0.4} -- Default inactive/dim color
             local drawProgressArc = false